yasmin-alshurafa/performing-robots/September 20/README.md

 - When I uploaded the code the first time, the motor was moving in an undesired way or the way I wished it worked.
 The motor would move even when the delay command was there for it to stop.
 I thought there was something wrong with my code, however, the issue was that the battery's positive side was connected to the GND.

 ### Video of robot

+- A video of the robot moving can be found [here](https://drive.google.com/drive/u/0/folders/1iqlLajntSLyhIeDB-WeOJwqESZQFQ94U)